Jessica takes centre stage

 When Jessica rolled up to school the day after her wish all of her friends rushed up to her yelling ‘Jessica’ and she was a celebrity all over again.

-“To be a ballerina is Jessica’s biggest dream, and she still can’t believe that her wish came true," shared Jessica's mum.
+“To be a ballerina is Jessica’s biggest dream, and she still can’t believe that her wish came true.
+We can’t thank Make-A-Wish and their supporters enough." - Jessica's mum